Georgia

 "Foreigners date foreigners; locals keep things quiet to avoid gossip." — r/Sakartvelo

-Do’s & Don’ts for sexual relationships
+Do's & Don'ts for Sexual Relationships

-- Do keep intimacy private—screenshots/gossip travel quickly.
+- Keep intimacy private—screenshots/gossip travel quickly.

 - Don't push PDA in family areas or outside nightlife districts.